theedgy/cc-post/POST.md

 }, [current, currentTeam, status, teams]);
 ```

-One thing may be interested to note here as I used a newest ES `'stats' in currentTeam` construction to check if `stats` key exists in team object.
+> One thing may be interested to note here as I used a newest ES `'stats' in currentTeam` construction to check if `stats` key exists in team object.
 It's still equivalent to ways like `Object.keys().includes()` or or any others.

 Here is a good place where we should stop for a while and think about user experience.
-As you able to "render" the code in your mind you can notice that we only inform our app about it's state, and user still doesnt know if there is something happening in background.
+As you able to "render in mind" thee code you can notice that we only inform our app about it's state, and user still doesnt know if there is something happening in background.
 So lets implement some basic loader and use it for our components:
 I believe the best place for it will be with all app components so create a file like :

 ```bash